-1.6.
+1.5.
 Progression to Senior Units

 - In general, you need 12 credit points of intermediate Mathematics to qualify for a normal level unit of senior Mathematics. - If your major interest is in pure or applied Mathematics, then you are strongly encouraged to enrol in 6 units (36 credit points) of intermediate Mathematics.
-If you are considering doing honours in Mathematics, the units should include the core advanced units.

-- Students intending to specialise in Applied Mathematics should choose at least 3 units (18 credit points) from the units labelled "Applied" or "Pure and Applied".
-The units should include (MATH2061 or MATH2961) and (MATH2065 or MATH2965). - Students intending to specialise in Pure Mathematics should choose at least 3 units (18 credit points) from the units labelled "Pure" or "Pure and Applied".
-These should include (MATH2061 or MATH2961). - Computer Science students should normally include MATH2069 and STAT2012, among their choices, and strongly consider MATH2068. - Physics students would be well-advised to choose (MATH2061 or MATH2961) and (MATH2065 or MATH2965). - Prospective teachers of mathematics should consider (MATH2061 or MATH2961), (MATH2063 or MATH2963), MATH2962, and (STAT2011 or STAT2911).
-The unit MATH2069 is also recommended.
+If you are considering doing honours in Mathematics, the units should include the core advanced units. - Students intending to specialise in Applied Mathematics should choose at least 3 units (18 credit points) from the units labelled "Applied" or "Pure and Applied".
+The units should include MATH2061 or MATH2961, and MATH2065 or MATH2965. - Students intending to specialise in Pure Mathematics should choose at least 3 units (18 credit points) from the units labelled "Pure" or "Pure and Applied".
+These should include MATH2061 or MATH2961. - Computer Science students should normally include both MATH2069 and STAT2012 among their choices, and strongly consider MATH2068. - Physics students would be well-advised to do MATH2061 and MATH2065. - Prospective teachers of mathematics should basically do as many mathematics and/or statistics units as their degree program will allow: all of MATH2061, MATH2063, MATH2065, MATH2068, MATH2069, MATH2070, STAT2011 and STAT2012 contain material that may be of use to a teacher.